-There is an abundance of tutorials on create beautiful illustrations on Procreate.
+There is an abundance of tutorials to create beautiful illustrations on Procreate.
 Still, here I will teach you how to use your illustrations for your Tableau dashboards and trips and tricks that will ease the problems presented when blending these tools.

-Here you can learn how to:
+Here you can learn how to

 - Choosing the size of your illustration